Hyperkalemia: Diagnosis

 To gather enough information for diagnosis, the measurement of potassium must be repeated, as the elevation can be due to hemolysis in the first sample.
-The normal serum level of potassium is 3.5 to 5 mmol/L. Generally, blood tests for kidney function (creatinine, blood urea nitrogen), glucose and occasionally creatine kinase and cortisol are performed.
-Calculating the trans-tubular potassium gradient can sometimes help in distinguishing the cause of the hyperkalemia.
+The normal serum level of potassium is 3.5 to 5 mmol/L. Generally, blood tests for kidney function (creatinine, urea), glucose and occasionally creatine kinase and cortisol are performed.
+Calculating the trans-tubular potassium gradient has been recommended as a method of identifying whether or not aldosterone is acting; however, the measurement properties of this test were never described and some experts doubt the usefulness of this approach.

-Also, electrocardiography (ECG) may be performed to determine if there is a significant risk of abnormal heart rhythms.
-Physicians taking a medical history may focus on kidney disease and medication use (e.g. potassium-sparing diuretics), both of which are known causes of hyperkalemia.